MarcelGarus/server/blog/draft-candy-compiler-pipeline.md

 ### Module Folding

-When there's a `use`, we compile the corresponding file and input its code right here.
+When there's a `candy:use`, we compile the corresponding file and input its code right here.
 The exports from the file are put in a struct.

 ### Constant Folding

 When the result of a call of a builtin function can be already determined at compile-time, we inline the result right away.
-For example, when using `int.is` to get the `is` function from the `int` module, we know the arguments to the generated `structGet` call – we know all the exports of the `int` module and we know that you look for the `is` key.
+For example, when using `candy:int.is` to get the `candy:is` function from the `candy:int` module, we know the arguments to the generated `candy:structGet` call – we know all the exports of the `candy:int` module and we know that you look for the `candy:is` key.
 So, rather than executing that lookup during runtime, we replace it with a direct reference to the function.

 ### Tree Shaking